Problem Package Format

 The test data for the problem can be organized into a tree-like structure rooted in the data folder.
 Each node of this tree is represented by a directory and referred to as a test data group.
 At the top level, the test data is divided into exactly two groups: sample and secret.
 The secret group may be further split into subgroups (each a subdirectory of secret).
 Each test data group (other than the root data group) may contain zero or more test cases (i.e., input-answer files).
 The sample directory may be omitted if a problem has no sample test cases.
 The secret directory must exist and the secret test group, or one of its descendent subgroups, must contain at least one test case.

 Test cases and groups will be used in lexicographical order on file base name.
 If a specific order is desired, a numbered prefix such as 00, 01, 02, 03, and so on, can be used.
+A subgroup must not have the same name as a test case in the same directory.
+For example, if the file data/secret/huge.in exists then the directory data/secret/huge/ must not, and vice versa.

-The format of testdata.yaml is as follows:
+The format of test_group.yaml is as follows:

 Key Type Default Inheritance Comments